 - As explained above, this role is required for all ServiceNow groups that you want to be synchronized with xMatters.

 Now log in to your xMatters instance and navigate to the Groups page.
-If the synchronization was correctly configured, a group with a matching name is created automatically in xMatters, with a default schedule and an empty roster.
+If the synchronization was correctly configured, you'll see a group added in xMatters, with a default schedule and an empty roster.
 To further test the synchronization, add the test user you created for the user synchronization to the new group in ServiceNow, and confirm that the matching user is added to the group in xMatters.

 To test the incident notification portion of the integration, you can create an incident in ServiceNow and assign it to the user or group you created for the synchronization test.
 If you assign it to the user, only that individual is notified; if you assign it to a group, xMatters works its way through the group escalation until someone responds with "Accept".
 When that happens, the Assigned to field in ServiceNow is updated to the user that responded.